rootiest/astral.nvim/README.md

 ![Astral](astral.png)

-`astral.nvim` is a Neovim plugin for colorscheme management.
+`astral.nvim` is a Neovim plugin for colorscheme persistence.

 This very simple plugin allows Neovim to remember the last used colorscheme and restore it when Neovim opens.